 IRE is suitable for recurrences after radiation therapy.

-Major complications have not occurred in our series of 200 patients with up to five year followup.
+Major complications have not occurred in our series of 330 patients with up to seven-year follow-up.

-Multifocal intermediate and high grade prostate cancer generally are much more serious conditions than focal intermediate grade prostate cancer and until IRE can be shown to have
+Multifocal intermediate and high-grade prostate cancer generally are much more serious conditions than focal intermediate grade prostate cancer and until IRE can be shown to have long term durable results these more serious cancers should be treated with conventional treatments including surgery, radiotherapy or brachytherapy.

 From diagnosis and treatment to rehabilitation and research, I believe my highly experienced team and I bring a multifaceted approach to understanding and helping our patients.
 A summary of these key aspects of that approach is available here in PDF format.
 If you are suffering from prostate cancer or have reason to believe you might be, you are welcome to contact us or, intially, complete our comprehensive second opinion form.